-It would be tight to complete, depends on location, and distribution upgrades.
-Best case, it would be a challenge but SDG&E is willing to work hard to try and make it happen but there are no guarantees.
-In general, this pilot is partially designed to test the process and see if DERs can meet these short RFO timelines needed for an annual distribution process.
+It would be tight to complete, and depends heavily on location, and distribution upgrades.
+SDG&E is willing to work hard to try and make it happen but cannot provide any guarantees.
+In general, this pilot is partially designed to test the process and ability of DER meet these short RFO timelines.